-The PRC Company Law, unlike Hong Kong company law, does not contain any requirements relating to the declaration of directors' interests in material contracts, interested directors being restricted from counting towards the quorum of, and voting at, a meeting of the board of directors at which a transaction in which a director is interested in being considered, restrictions on directors' authority in making major dispositions, restrictions on companies providing certain benefits, such as loans, to directors and guarantees in respect of directors' liability and prohibitions against compensation for loss of office without shareholders' approval.
-The Mandatory Provisions, however, contain certain restrictions on major dispositions and specify the circumstances under which a director may receive compensation for loss of office, all of which provisions have been incorporated in the Articles of Association, a summary of which is set out in Appendix VII.
+The PRC Company Law, unlike Hong Kong company law, does not contain, other than connected transactions related, any requirements relating to the declaration of directors' interests in material contracts, restrictions on directors' authority in making major dispositions, restrictions on companies providing certain benefits, to directors and guarantees in respect of directors' liability and prohibitions against compensation for loss of office without shareholders' approval.
+The Mandatory Provisions, however, contain certain restrictions on major dispositions and specify the circumstances under which a director may receive compensation for loss of office, all of which provisions have been incorporated in the articles of association, a summary of which is set out in Appendix VIII.